dps923/winter2020/topics/how-to-data-for-controller.md

 You can also safely assume that the injector has the data - and/or a reference to the data model manager - needed by the new controller.

 If your controller is the first one to load in an app, then the injector is the *app delegate* (and its source code is in the `AppDelegate.swift` file).
-Here's the algorithms:
+Here's the typical algorithms for the app delegate code:

 ```swift
 // If your controller is a standard view...